N2CON TECHNOLOGY

 Email Authentication: A Practical Guide

 If attackers can spoof your domain, they can trick customers and vendors, damage your reputation, and increase the likelihood your real email lands in spam.
-Email authentication makes it harder to impersonate your domain—and gives you visibility into who is sending mail “as you.”
+Email authentication makes it harder to impersonate your domain -and gives you visibility into who is sending mail "as you."

 Note: This is general information and not legal advice.

-Last reviewed: January 2026
+Last reviewed: March 2026

 On this page